Lithium-ion batteries, by their very nature, degrade over time. That includes the lithium-ion battery that’s in your iPhone right now.

 A charge cycle is defined as a device that’s completely charged being depleted to 0 percent.

-Of course, partially charging your iPhone from whatever point it’s at will eventually add up to compete charge cycles.
+Of course, partially charging your iPhone from whatever point it’s at will eventually add up to complete charge cycles.

 Based on some rudimentary math, a degradation of 1 percent of battery capacity per month may be normal.
 That’s if you frequently use, deplete and charge your smartphone.